The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Introduction

-The literature describes many techniques to handle observed confounders, including conditional mean imputation \citep{robins1999testing}, (augmented) inverse probability weighting \citep{horvitz1952generalization,robins1994estimation,bang2005doubly,han2013estimation}, and matching \citep{rubin1973matching,rubin2006matched,antonelli2018doubly}.
-Most methods require specification and estimation of nuisance functions, such as the conditional mean and/or propensity score model.
-When handling many covariates and complex non-linear confounding effects in estimating these nuisance functions, \red{causal machine learning methods using random forest or gradient boosting are preferred to classic regression and lead to tractable statistical properties} \citep{chernozhukov2018double,yang2023elastic,cui2023estimating}.
-Despite substantial efforts, a considerable concern when using existing machine-learning-based methods relates to having prior knowledge of the best one to use, in the presence of multiple machine learning algorithms.
-Machine learning algorithms have a black-box characteristic, and their performance can substantially vary across databases and underlying set-ups.
-Although advanced computational schemes such as super-learning and ENSEMBLE \citep{polley2010super,ganaie2021ensemble} are numerically capable of integrating multiple machine learning algorithms, these methods require sophisticated coding skills and much larger databases for training, validation, and testing, which may not be suitable in our applications (e.g., $2800$ participants in the study of alcohol consumption).
-Therefore, how to effectively integrate multiple machine learning models and robustly estimate the population mean potential outcome is still open to research.
+Substantial contributions have been made to statistical methods that can adjust for observed confounders, including outcome conditional mean imputation \citep{robins1999testing}, (augmented) inverse probability weighting \citep{horvitz1952generalization,robins1994estimation,bang2005doubly}, and matching \citep{rubin1973matching,rubin2006matched,antonelli2018doubly}.
+Most methods require specification and estimation of nuisance functions, such as the outcome conditional mean and/or propensity score.
+When handling \revisetwo{many} covariates with potentially non-linear confounding effects in estimating nuisance functions, \red{causal machine-learning methods using random forest or gradient boosting are preferred to classic regression and lead to tractable statistical properties} \citep{chernozhukov2018double,yang2023elastic,cui2023estimating}.
+Despite substantial efforts, a considerable challenge of existing machine-learning-based methods is the need for prior knowledge to choose the best learner, especially given the extensive options among machine learning algorithms.
+Machine-learning algorithms have a black-box characteristic, and their performance can substantially vary across databases and underlying set-ups.
+Although advanced computational schemes such as Super Learner \citep{polley2010super} are numerically capable of integrating multiple machine learning algorithms, these methods \revisetwo{are primarily designed for optimizing outcome prediction but may not be well-suited for causal inference, where the goal is to address confounding and balance covariates among exposure groups.} Thus, how to effectively integrate multiple machine-learning models and robustly estimate the population mean potential outcome \revisetwo{remains an open research challenge}.